AndyL86/Portfolio1/README.md

 ## **Credits**

 ### **Content**
-*
-*
-* The project was influenced by the Code Institutes code along project called Love running and coders coffee house.
-Whilst I have tried to deviate as much as possible and do my own thing, there may be some similarities in the code.
-* For general research when tackling something I required support on I generally relied on W3 Schhols for information
+* Font was sourced from Google Fonts (https://fonts.google.com/)
+* Color schemes were sourced through Coolors (https://coolors.co/)
+* Some similarities to the Code Institues coders coffee house and Love Running project may occur throughout the code, I have implented my own variations to this code
+* W3C was used for various problem solving and coding research (https://w3.org)
-* Icons used are from [Font Awesome](https://fontawesome.com/)
+* Icons used are from Font Awesome (https://fontawesome.com/)

 ### **Media**
-* The background and gallery images were taken from [Pexels](https://www.pexels.com/)
+* The background and gallery images were taken from Pexels(https://www.pexels.com/)

 ### **Thanks**
- * [Richard Wells](https://github.com/D0nni387) - Code Institute mentor who's advice and guidance supported me in the completion of this project
+ * Richard Wells (https://github.com/D0nni387) - Code Institute mentor, without his patience and support I would not have been able to complete my project to a standard that I am happy with
+ *